 A tool like CrazyEgg can you help to visualize hotspots on your site by showing you where your users’ mouse clicks and hovers over on the page.
 You can use this tool to measure the effectiveness of your image placements.
 Test a few different spots on site, feature your employees on your home page, include employee profiles, and even have employees engaged with your products or services.
 While we may have only brushed the surface of CRO, these two tips should go a long with improving your customer relationship.
 Look for an improvement in your time spent on site, the number of page views by visitor, and hopefully, an increase in revenue as well.

+The original author of this blog post is Steve Rosenfeld.
 Andrew Stager also contributed to this article.